rpgoldman/py4cl2/docs/index.md

----
-title: py4cl2
+# py4cl2
----

----

 [Last update: v2.2.0]

-# Introduction
+## Introduction

-[py4cl][benduson/py4cl] is a package by Ben Dudson, aimed at making python libraries availble in Common Lisp, using streams to communicate with a separate python process - the approach taken by [cl4py](https://github.com/marcoheisig/cl4py).
+[py4cl][bendudson/py4cl] is a package by Ben Dudson, aimed at making python libraries availble in Common Lisp, using streams to communicate with a separate python process - the approach taken by [cl4py](https://github.com/marcoheisig/cl4py).
 This is different to the CFFI approach used by [burgled-batteries](https://github.com/pinterface/burgled-batteries), but has the same goal.